dcreager/dcreager.net/README.markdown

 - *content* is where the Markdown or HTML source for each individual web page lives.
-Each file in this directory starts with some [YAML front-matter](http://nanoc.ws/docs/basics/#attributes describing the), and then contains the Markdown or partial HTML for the main content of the page.
+Each file in this directory starts with some [YAML front-matter](http://nanoc.ws/docs/basics/#attributes) describing the page, and then contains the Markdown or partial HTML for the main content of the page.
 These files do **not** contain any of the web chrome that makes it a full, valid HTML file.

 - *layout* is where the [web chrome](http://nanoc.ws/docs/basics/#layouts) lives.
 There are quite a few layouts, so that we can define navigation bars